 "Duel With Dutch" c.
 1974 *

 Graphite pencil on Illustration Board.
 48 x 25 inches.
 This is the full sized pencil drawing for the finished painting now in the collection of John Mecom, Jr. The subject matter is famed racing driver Wilbur Shaw staving off one of his rivals.
 In this case, Charles "Dutch" Bauman.
-This work is fully matted and framed.
-Represented by Autocurio. #60
+This work is fully matted and framed. (private collection). #60

 "Back Door" (Next Up) 1937